 Name for all originating from North America Wild vines, After the geographical distribution of the Vitis wild species, the subgenus Vitis subg.
 Vitis divided into a European, Asian and American group.
 In America, around 30 wild species are recognized.
 All have 19 pairs of chromosomes (2n = 38).
 The second only in America occurring Vitis subgenus Vitis subg.
 Muscadinia has another DNA structure with 20 chromosome pairs (2n = 40).
 There is only one Muscadinia species (with three varieties) whose correct name should be Muscadinia rotundifolia .
 But it is mostly as Vitis rotundifolia designated.

 The solution of the Mehltauproblems is trying to solve by crossing breeding.
-This fungus-resistant wild species are crossed with fungus-prone European grape varieties.
-The result of this interspecific intersections are so-called hybrids, Although these primary hybrids often have a high fungal resistance, but often the unwanted foxtone of wild species has been inherited.
-Many hybrids and documents were made at the turn of the century by famous French breeders such as Georges Couderc (1850-1928) and Christian Oberlin (1831-1915), which is why this variety group is called "French hybrids".
-For example:
+Here, fungus-resistant wild species are crossed with fungus-prone European grape varieties.
+The result of this interspecific intersections are so-called hybrids, Although these primary hybrids often have a high fungal resistance, however, in many cases the unwanted foxtone of the wild species has been passed on.
+Many hybrids and documents were made around the turn of the century by famous French breeders such as Georges Couderc (1850-1928) and Christian Oberlin (1831-1915), which is why this variety group is called "French hybrids":

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Grape varieties: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)